Important Notice

 The steps above accurately describe our approach - but taxes ARE a thing, and no one benefits from paying taxes on all those wages.

-So instead, we pay only minimum wage, the IRS collects only minimal taxes, and then we give you a massive multiplier on the small amount of wages reinvested.
-The multiplier is much larger than 150%, and is calculated to precisely achieve the exact same outcome as before.
+So instead, we pay only minimum wage, the IRS collects only minimal taxes, and then we give you a multiplier on the small amount of wages reinvested.
+The multiplier is calculated to achieve an outcome equivalent to the illustrative 120% bonus described above.

 Let's say you have a $75/hour market rate but get paid only $15/hour minimum wage (after tax):